ravinalamada/mycolive_technical_test/README.md

 > Optional features if you still have more time:
 >
-> -   Create a middleware that prevent authenticated user from accessing `/login` and `/register`
+> -   Create a middleware that prevent authenticated user from accessing `/login` and `/register`.
+Redirect them to `/` if they try to access it.
+> -   Create a logout functionality

 ### Database

-You don't need to worry about how to connect your apps with the database since everything already been set up via docker.
-We also already created and migrated a users table.
+You don't need to worry about how to connect your apps with the database , everything already been handle with docker.
+We also just created and migrated a users table.

 What you need to do: